 - Scallion oil

-- Braise whole green onions with chicken or vegetable broth
+- Braise whole green onions with chicken stock or vegetable broth

 - Smoked salmon and cream cheese dip